seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-19.md

 ======

 ## Submission Instructions
-* Continue from previous authorization labs.
+* Continue from previous authorization labs in a new branch `lab-19`.
 * Submit on canvas:
   * an observation
   * your original time estimate